Applies to partners that have accounts in Nerdio for Azure (NFA) or Nerdio Private Cloud (NPC)

 - What about PRX01 ADFS proxy server that’s in the DMZ?

-- Nerdio will perform updates on the PRX01 VMs.
+- For NFA accounts, Nerdio will perform updates on the PRX01 VMs.
 This is only relevant if you are using Active Directory Federation Services (ADFS).

-- Will I have to do this again in two years when the new certificate expires?
+- Will I have to do this again in one year when the new certificate expires?

 What if I still have questions or need help?